nubbsterr/Another-AD-Lab/README.md

 # What You Will Learn!
 By the end of this guide, <strong>you are going to know a lot of stuff</strong>; you'll:
 - Know how to use VirtualBox to create VMs.
-- Know how to setup Active Directory on a Windows Server 2019 machine.
+- Know how to setup Active Directory on a Windows Server 2019 machine!
 - Establish simulated attacks in a controlled environment by using Atomic Red Team (ART).
 - Gain an understanding into how Active Directory can be attacked w/ tools like Mimikatz.
 - Gain an understanding as to how Atomic Red Team tests can be used for defensive purposes to enhance security postures.